INDIANA HARBOR BELT ARCHIVE

 There are several other major yards as well.
 Gibson Yard in Hammond handles auto rack cars exclusively.
 IHB's shops, headquarters and servicing facilities are located at the east end of the yard.
 Michigan Avenue Yard in East Chicago marshals traffic for the steel industries along Lake Michigan, as does Lakefront Yard in the Indiana Harbor area.
 Lakefront also serves as an interchange point with other area railroads.
 Argo Yard serves the huge Corn Products plant near McCook, Illinois.
 Smaller yards like Burnham and Norpaul serve local industries and build transfer movements.

 Approximately 40% of the Harbor's revenue is derived from transfer traffic between other railroads together with switching and trackage rights fees.
 The remaining 60% comes from online industries, and about half of that is related to the steel industry.
-A large chunk of the rest is derived from Corn Products as well as grain processing plants in the Calumet area.
+A large chunk of the rest is derived from grain processing plants throughout the Chicago area.